Graylag-PD/Goose-Belt-Purger/STEP_(Parts)/README.md

 # Instructions for printing
-Use standard Voron print settings.
+Use standard Voron print settings (see below).
 Recommended material is ABS/ASA.
 Parts are oriented for print.
 No supports are required, deflector has integrated support.

+Layer height: 0,2 mm
+Extrusion width: 0,4 mm
+Infill: 40%
+Wall count: 4
+Solid top/bottom layers: 5

 # Which parts to print
 **GBP_Frame**